clickclickpwn/embeddable-modular-programming-example-for-Javascript/README.md

 Two scripts interacting and calling each other, from two seperate tags in the same html file.

-This is Unlicensed, as a thank you to <sup>god</sup> for giving me the privilege, Codecademy for the free knowledge, and chatGPT for the free helper to solve this complex problem that school couldnt.
+This is Unlicensed, as a thank you to ***<sup>god</sup>*** for giving me the privilege, Codecademy for the free knowledge, and chatGPT for the free helper to solve this complex problem that school couldn't.